-It’s not unusual for heating systems to have a problem every now and then.
-It could be as straightforward as a bad thermostat or an electrical problem.
-If your gas furnace won’t turn off, here are a couple steps you can take to get a correctly working furnace again.
+It’s not uncommon for heating systems to have a glitch once in a while.
+It could be as simple as a broken thermostat or an electrical issue.
+If your gas furnace won’t shut off, here are a few steps you can take to get a properly working furnace again.

-A dirty air filter causes problems for many homeowners and their HVAC system.
+A dirty air filter creates issues for numerous homeowners and their HVAC system.
 Here’s why.
-It restricts airflow, making your furnace work harder and run longer to meet your desired temperature.
+It restricts airflow, making your furnace work harder and run longer to meet your ideal temperature.

 This multiplies wear and tear on your furnace, as well as the likelihood of a breakdown and premature failure.

-It can also make your furnace get too hot and shut off for a time to cool off.
-Then it will keep duplicating this process when your furnace turns on.
+It can also make your furnace overheat and shut down for a time to cool down.
+Then it will keep repeating this process when your furnace turns on.
 This is called short cycling.
-In addition to wearing out your furnace faster, it can drive up your heating bill and make your home feel unpleasant.
+In addition to wearing out your furnace faster, it can increase your heating bill and make your home feel unpleasant.

-We recommend replacing flat filters monthly and pleated filters every three months.
-If you can’t remember the last time you got a new furnace filter, remove it and hold it up to the light.
-If you can’t detect light through your filter, it’s too dusty and you should replace it.
+We recommend replacing flat filters each month and pleated filters every three months.
+If you can’t remember the last time you replaced your furnace filter, remove it and hold it up to the light.
+If you can’t detect light through your filter, it’s too dirty and you should replace it.

-If the matter was linked to a clogged air filter, replacing it with a fresh filter should fix this common issue when your heat won’t turn off.
-If not, we recommend checking your thermostat settings next.
+If the matter was connected to a clogged air filter, replacing it with a fresh filter should solve this common problem when your heat won’t turn off.
+If not, we suggest checking your thermostat settings next.

-Your thermostat runs your furnace and simply informs the unit when to turn on and off.
-It’s often to blame when your furnace won’t stop running.
+Your thermostat runs your furnace and basically tells the unit when to turn on and off.
+It’s usually the problem when your furnace won’t stop running.

 Ensure Your Thermostat is Set to “Auto”

 Your thermostat includes two settings, “auto” and “on,” that control your heating system’s blower motor.